NeseOSCorp/Introducing-NeseOS-Azure/README.md

 # What's NeseOS Azure?

 NeseOS Azure is similar to Microsoft Azure but, difference is: integrated discord bot.
-NeseOS Partners, our workers, CEO, Co-Workers, Owners, Co-Owners, Administrators and Copyright managers can use NeseOS Azure!
+NeseOS Partners, our workers, CEO, Co-Workers, Owners, Co-Owners, Administrators, Moderators and Copyright managers can use NeseOS Azure!

 # How it works?